Giants vs. Marlins Player Props Betting Odds

 Estrada Stats

-- Estrada has nine doubles, a triple, six home runs, nine walks and 16 RBI (52 total hits).
-He has swiped 11 bases.
+- Estrada has 53 hits with nine doubles, a triple, six home runs, nine walks and 16 RBI.
+He's also stolen 11 bases.

-- Estrada will look for his fifth straight game with a hit in this matchup.
-During his last five outings he is batting .286 with two doubles, a triple, a walk and two RBI.
+- Estrada hopes to build on a five-game hitting streak in this matchup.
+In his last five games he is batting .333 with two doubles, a triple, a walk and two RBI.

 Estrada Recent Games